sinusphi/venvipy/README.rst

 *  Install and update Pip and Wheel with one click
 *  Search and install packages from `PyPI <https://pypi.org/>`__
+*  Install from requirements files
-*  Install from local stored projects directory
+*  Install from local stored project directories
 *  Install from VCS project urls *(currently git only)*
+*  Install from local or remote source archives

 |